elavoie/pull-stream-specification/README.md

 At its heart, the pull-stream design pattern enables the composition of many independent modules to process a lazy stream of values.
 Let's first introduce some definitions about streams.

-Streams are sequences of immutable values that follow one another in time.
+Streams are sequences of values that follow one another in time.
+At any point in time a stream can either (1) be extended with another value, or (2) be completed (terminated) and never be extended again.
+A stream may be completed because there were a finite number of values, because not all values were needed, or because an error happened during processing.
+The past values of a stream may never be replaced with different values and the sequence may never be modified to omit some values or add new ones.

 When describing a stream we separate its different values with the marker ````,````.
 We therefore write ````A,B```` to mean that 'A is followed by B' in time.
-At any point in time a stream can either (1) be extended with another value, or (2) be completed (terminated) and never be extended again.
-A stream may be completed because there were a finite number of values, because not all values were needed, or because an error happened during processing.

 A stream may be in one of three states: *partial*, *completed*, or *failed*.
-Let's illustrate the three cases with examples using non-zero positive numbers.
+We illustrate the three cases with examples using non-zero positive numbers.

 A *partial stream* is a stream that may still be extended with more values and is terminated by the special ````_```` marker.
-A newly created stream is a partial stream:
+A newly created stream is a partial stream with no values:

     _